What to buy in Seoul – 25 best Korean souvenirs

 Rice Cakes (Tteok)

-You can taste rice cakes in various Korean traditional dishes, but especially in Tteokbokki.
-They usually stir-fry them in a spicky sauce.
+You can taste rice cakes in traditional Korean dishes, especially in Tteokbokki.
+They usually stir-fry them in a spicy sauce.

 Rice cakes are gummy and don’t really have a specific taste, but they are very traditional and loved by Koreans.
 Thus, they make for a great gift to bring back home from South Korea.